-Constitution of the Asia-Pacific Centre for Social Science
+Constitution of the London Asia-Pacific Centre for Social Science

 While the principal aim of the LAPC is the generation of high quality academic research, the nature of the core themes mean that the research findings will be of interest to governmental agencies, NGOs, business and the media.
 By raising the social science profile of both KCL and SOAS in the Asia-Pacific region, the LAPC would also facilitate their aims of attracting high quality students, institutional collaborations, and external funding.

 - The LAPC is responsible to the KCL/SOAS Academic Boards (through the FGA Executive Board at KCL and the FLSS Faculty Board at SOAS) and to their Directors for its official activities and conduct.
 KCL/SOAS has the power to close or suspend the LAPC’s activities should this be deemed necessary.